-Under the Spanish Companies Act, limited responsibility companies (Sociedad Anónima) must transfer each year 10% of net profit to the "Legal Reserve" until the balance of this reserve reaches at least 20% of the "Issued Capital".
+Under the Spanish Companies Act, the parent company must transfer each year 10% of net profit to the Legal Reserve until the balance of this reserve reaches at least 20% of the "Issued capital".

-The "Legal Reserve" can be used to increase capital, as long as the remaining reserve balance does not fall below 10% of the increased "Issued Capital" amount.
-Except for the aforementioned purpose, and as long as the legal reserve does not exceed 20% of the "Issued Capital", this reserve can only be used to offset losses, provided that there are no other reserves available for that purpose.
+The Legal Reserve can be used to increase capital, as long as the remaining reserve balance does not fall below 10% of the increased "Issued capital" amount.
+Except for the aforementioned purpose, and as long as the legal reserve does not exceed 20% of the "Issued capital", this reserve can only be used to offset losses, provided that there are no other reserves available for that purpose.

-As of September 30, 2020 and 2019, this reserve is not fully set up.
+As of September 30, 2020 and 2019 this reserve is not fully set up.